sumangcodes/react-routing-demo/README.md

 Copy
 npm start
-Usage
+🖥️ Usage
 Open your browser and go to http://localhost:3000.

-Key Features
+🌟 Key Features
-Home Page: The default landing page.
+🏠 Home Page: The default landing page.

-About Page: Provides information about the app.
+📄 About Page: Provides information about the app.

-404 Page: Displays a message for undefined routes.
+❓ 404 Page: Displays a message for undefined routes.

-Tech Stack
+🛡️ Tech Stack
 React

 react-router-dom

-License
+📜 License
 This project is licensed under the MIT License.

 This README should be clean, concise, and focused on the React Router demo.
 Ready to give it a go? 🚀

+Does this vibe match what you had in mind?
+Anything else to tweak? 🚀✨